PelionIoT/connected-lights-cloud/docs/3_software.md

 ### Compiling

-To compile the code, go back to your terminal, and run:
+To compile and flash the code, go back to your terminal, and run:

 ```
 # go into the connected-lights-cloud folder